Kids love driving around, and sometimes it may look like rain outside. The question is, do you have to worry about that? Let’s find out.

 Are the Electronics in Power Wheels Waterproof?

-Power Wheels and all ride-on cars are generally made very similar.
+Power Wheels and all ride-on cars are generally made very similarly.
 They have a battery that connects to other parts with wires.

-These wires are usually covered with the coating, but they are not waterproof, either is the battery.
-You want to avoid getting any of the internals wet as it can cause the Power Wheels to malfunction or stop working altogether.
+These wires are usually covered with the coating, but they are not waterproof, and neither is the battery.
+You want to avoid getting any of the internals wet, as it can cause the Power Wheels to malfunction or stop working altogether.

 Another part you have to worry about is the dash of the Power Wheels.
 If the ride-on has an electronic dash and waterfalls on it, a short can occur.